refbank/refbank-import/README.md

 * validate.R has the validate and write function
 * schema.txt has specification for the wide-table format schema

-eventually we will also have to find a way to accomodate the target image files and metadata
+eventually we will also have to find a way to accommodate the target image files and metadata

 ## Importing
 * start a new import subfolder for your project
 * follow the wide-table schema in schema.txt
 * use a github issue for that dataset to take note on any issues or questions

+## Merging and sharing

+`merge_and_export.Rmd` creates both the `export` directory with CSVs and also pushes these to redivis for access by `refbankr`.